diego-conti/ratatoskr/README.md

 + A struct, usually called `Parameters`, whose instances will be populated by reading the command-line parameters
 + A *parameter description*, which instructs `ratatoskr` on how to populate the parameters object.
-+ A function (or more generally, a callable object, e.g. a lambda) accepting an object of type `Parameters` and performing the actual computation.
++ A function (or more generally, a callable object, e.g. a lambda)  which performs the actual computation and generates an output.
+The callable should accept an object of type `Parameters` which is populated based on the command line argument and an object of type `ostream` which is used for output.

 For instance, a program to compute the exterior derivative of a differential form on a Lie algebra can be written as follows